airbytehq/airbyte/docs/connector-development/config-based/understanding-the-yaml-file/incremental-syncs.md

   ```

 ### Summary
-- **Per Partition**: Default, use for manageable partitions (\<10k).
+Summary
+- **Per Partition with Fallback to Global (Default)**: Best for managing scalability and optimizing state size.
+Starts with per partition cursors, and automatically falls back to a global cursor if the number of records in the parent sync exceeds two times the partition limit.
 - **Incremental Dependency**: Use for incremental parent streams with a dependent child cursor.
-Ensure API updates parent cursor with child records.
+Ensure the API updates the parent cursor when child records are added or updated.
-- **Global Substream Cursor**: Ideal for large-scale parent streams with many partitions to optimize performance.
+- **Global Substream Cursor**: Use cautiously for custom connectors with very large parent streams.
+Avoids per partition state management but sacrifices some granularity.

 Choose the option that best fits your data structure and sync requirements to optimize performance and data integrity.